junxit/us-congress-bills-110/bill.md

 # H. CON.
 RES.
 42

-> Honoring the heroic service and sacrifice of the 6,500 glider pilots of the United States Army Air Forces during World War II.
+> Honoring the heroic service and sacrifice of the glider pilots of the United States Army Air Forces during World War II.

 ## Preamble

 - Whereas the use of gliders during World War II provided an innovative method of transporting troops and equipment behind enemy lines;
-- Whereas the United States Army Air Forces began training glider pilots in 1942, eventually training approximately 6,500 men;
+- Whereas the United States Army Air Forces began training glider pilots in 1942, eventually training thousands of men;
 - Whereas glider pilots exhibited exceptional valor by landing behind enemy lines in unarmed gliders;
 - Whereas glider pilots participated in 8 successful missions;
 - Whereas in Operation Husky, which took place in Sicily on July 9, 1943, glider pilots carried British airborne troops, completing their mission despite heavy casualties resulting from landings at sea;